Charting the Conformal Manifold of Holographic CFT$_2$'s

-For all these cases, the deformations are described by products of (anti-)holomorphic currents, and are thus exactly marginal~\cite{Chaudhuri:1988qb}.
-This is not apparent for the deformations around generic points discussed in sec.~\ref{sec: jjdefgen}.
-In these cases, to check exact marginality one would need to compute the three-point functions for the Kaluza-Klein modes following ref.~\cite{Duboeuf:2023cth} so as to study the vanishing of the beta-functions in conformal perturbation theory~\cite{Bashmakov:2017rko}.
+For all cases \eqref{eq:JJomegabetachi}--\eqref{eq: JJ2XiS3S1}, the deformations are described by products of commuting (anti-)holomorphic currents, and are thus exactly marginal~\cite{Chaudhuri:1988qb}.
+Further checks of this exact marginality can be already be made in supergravity out of the three-point functions for the Kaluza-Klein modes following ref.~\cite{Duboeuf:2023cth} so as to study the vanishing of the beta-functions in conformal perturbation theory~\cite{Bashmakov:2017rko}.
 We plan to return to this question in the future.

-From a holographic perspective, the identification of the WZW currents in \eqref{eq:JJomegabetachi0}--\eqref{eq: JJ2XiS3S10} allows us to conjecture that the marginal operators in the holographic conformal field theories are also of $j\bar j$ type.
+From a holographic perspective, the identification of the WZW currents around the origin in \eqref{eq:JJomegabetachi0}--\eqref{eq: JJ2XiS3S10} allows us to conjecture that the marginal operators in the holographic conformal field theories are also of $j\bar j$ type.
 In the symmetric orbifold theories,

 one can identify two SU(2) factors corresponding to the left- and right-moving currents associated to the R-symmetry, and extra flavour symmetries realised on every copy of $M^4={\rm U}(1)^4$ or $M^4={\rm SU}(2)\times {\rm U}(1)$.
 The relevant ``single trace'' operators \cite{Belin:2020nmp} on the orbifold are given by the projection